Bearer/bearer/docs/guides/custom-rule.md

 ## The rule configuration file

 Each rule is a unique `yml` file.
-Custom rules share the same format as internal rules, so it can be helpful when creating rules to reference similar concepts in the [rules directory on GitHub]({{meta.sourcePath}}/tree/main/pkg/commands/process/settings/rules).
+Custom rules share the same format as internal rules, so it can be helpful when creating rules to reference similar concepts in the [rules repo on GitHub](https://github.com/Bearer/bearer-rules).

 To better understand the structure of a rule file, let’s look at each key: